jepsen-io/jepsen/doc/tutorial/index.md

 # Tutorial

 This tutorial will walk you through writing a Jepsen test from scratch.
-It is also the basis for a paid [class](https://jepsen.io/training) offered by Jepsen training.
+It is also the basis for a [training class](https://jepsen.io/training) offered by Jepsen.

 If you aren't familiar with the Clojure language, we recommend you start with [Clojure for the Brave and True](http://www.braveclojure.com/), [Clojure From